-- There are four (4) types of evaluation: interim reviews, major reviews, continuing reviews and remediation reviews.
+- 1. There are four (4) types of evaluation: interim reviews, major reviews, continuing reviews and remediation reviews.
 Interim reviews are conducted no more than once per year, and at minimum, by no later than the end of the fifth semester (i.e. fall or winter) of appointment.
 Major reviews are conducted in accordance with the schedule set forth in Article XI.B.
-Continuing reviews are conducted prior to the end of the fiveyear appointment that follows the successful completion of the second major review and every seven years thereafter.
+Continuing reviews are conducted prior to the end of the five-year appointment that follows the successful completion of the second major review and every seven years thereafter.
 A remediation review is conducted following an unsuccessful continuing review.
-Reviews will be of an Employee's performance based on the job description given in their appointment letter and other assigned duties and in accordance with procedures and criteria set forth in this article. - Except as provided in Section G. below, allegations of procedural violations of this article shall be subject to Article X., Grievance and Arbitration Procedure.
+Reviews will be of an Employee's performance based on the job description given in their appointment letter and other assigned duties and in accordance with procedures and criteria set forth in this article. - 2.
+Except as provided in Section G. below, allegations of procedural violations of this article shall be subject to Article X., Grievance and Arbitration Procedure.
 An arbitrator reviewing procedural violations shall have the authority to order the Employer to redo the procedure. - 3.
 Each academic unit will establish and distribute written procedures and criteria for interim reviews, major reviews, and continuing reviews, and procedures for the remediation reviews (if applicable) including procedures for classroom observations, if observations are to be part of a review process.
 New Employees shall receive this information upon commencement of their initial appointment.
-The Employee scheduled for a review shall be notified in the semester prior to the semester of the review of the date(s) by which the Employee must submit materials required for a review.1
+The Employee scheduled for a review shall be notified in the semester prior to the semester of the review of the date(s) by which the Employee must submit materials required for a review.4

 - 4. If an academic unit uses specific measures or benchmarks of evidence to assess performance, the academic unit will inform the Employee in writing of the specific measures or benchmarks by July 1 for the upcoming academic year. - 5.
 Except where specified in the Agreement, the academic unit will determine the frequency of, the manner of, and the Employee's responsibilities in evaluations.
-Process and procedure of evaluation will be consistent with commonly accepted standards within The University of Michigan for evaluating teaching. - 6.
-In addition to providing feedback as a part of the review procedures set forth in this Article, if an academic unit has concerns about the performance of an Employee at any time, the unit shall share those concerns in a timely way with the Employee. - 7.
+Process and procedure of evaluation will be consistent with commonly accepted standards within the University of Michigan for evaluating teaching. - 6.
+In addition to providing feedback as a part of the review procedures set forth in this Article, if an academic unit has concerns about the performance of an Employee at any time, the unit shall share those concerns in a timely way with the Employee.
+The concerns shall be documented in writing and the Employee shall be given an opportunity to respond in writing.
+Any documented concern(s) and the Employee's response(s) shall be included as part of the annual report process and with the Employee's review materials for the annual report period(s) in which they occur.
+These concerns will be shared with the Employee as soon as practicable. - 7.
 Academic units shall give Employees complete copies of student evaluations, including statistical summary sheets, if available, within a reasonable time frame.
 If distribution of evaluations is by paper copies, the units will give paper copies to the Employees at no charge.
-If distribution is electronic, Employees shall be notified of the availability of on-line copies. - 8.
-In any review, student evaluations shall not be the sole measure of teaching performance.
-A small amount of negative student evaluations shall not in and of itself constitute grounds for an unsuccessful review.
-Low student response rate shall also not in and of itself constitute grounds for an unsuccessful review.
+If distribution is electronic,

-1 If the Employee is to submit major review materials in the fall term, the academic unit will notify the Employee during the previous winter term.
+4 If the Employee is to submit major review materials in the fall term, the academic unit will notify the Employee during the previous winter term.
 If the Employee is to submit materials in the winter term, the academic unit will notify the Employee during the previous fall term.